satya-arjunan/visocyteold/Utilities/Doxygen/pages/PropertyHints.md

 ------------
 Specify that a dataset property be excluded when "Load All Variables" toggle is selected.

-ParaView has a global toggle named "Load All Variables" that automatically selects all variables in a dataset when loading a file.
+Visocyte has a global toggle named "Load All Variables" that automatically selects all variables in a dataset when loading a file.
 This hint allows certain values to be omitted from that list (e.g. sidesets, edgesets) so they will not be included by default.
 The